 Packing Tips for Study Abroad Students

-Your childhood dream become true and you get enroll yourself in a program of your choice in foreign university.
-You are very happy that in a few days you will be in your dream college, countdown starts to fly your dream destination and finally it is time to resolve the roughest part of this process; Packing!
-What should I pack while moving for study abroad?
+Your childhood dream becomes true and you get to enroll yourself in a program of your choice in a foreign university.
+You are very happy that in a few days, you will be in your dream college, the countdown starts to fly to your dream destination and finally, it is time to resolve the roughest part of this process; Packing!
+What should I pack while moving to study abroad?

-The main hurdle is to decide what you should pack in two suitcases due to weight restriction.
-Although it seems very easy to pack your stuffs, but there are many factors you need to take care of while you pack for study abroad.
-You have to take the following things into consideration before you finalize your stuff for packing to study abroad:-
+The main hurdle is to decide what you should pack in two suitcases due to weight restrictions.
+Although it seems very easy to pack your stuff, there are many factors you need to take care of while you pack for study abroad.
+You have to consider the following things before you finalize your stuff for packing to study abroad:-

-1. Check the weather in the host country – Your study abroad location and weather of that placed is very important for selecting stuffs while packing.
-Like country with extreme cold condition does not carry summer clothes in large number similarly for country with extreme hot weather do not carry winter clothes.
+1. Check the weather in the host country – Your study abroad location and the weather of that place are very important for selecting stuff while packing.
+Like country, we extremely cold conditions do not carry summer clothes in large numbers similarly countries with extremely hot weather do not carry winter clothes.

-2. Length of your stay- Length of you stay in foreign country is also very important for selecting packing items.
-If you are only studying abroad for a summer do not carry winter items while if you are there for whole academic year make list of items accordingly.
+2. Length of your stay- The length of your stay in a foreign country is also very important for selecting packing items.
+If you are only studying abroad for a summer do not carry winter items while if you are there for the whole academic year make a list of items accordingly.

-3. Know yourself and your lifestyle – It is very important for you to know yourself and your lifestyle which will help you tremendously to making the list of items you required during your stay abroad.
+3. Know yourself and your lifestyle – You need to know yourself and your lifestyle which will help you tremendously to make the list of items you require during your stay abroad.

-4. How much luggage you can carry- Every airlines allows different weight for domestic and international passengers, so be sure of it. if your airline allows two checked bags plus a carry-on, do you actually want to lug all of that around?
+4. How much luggage you can carry- Every airline allows different weights for domestic and international passengers, so be sure of it. if your airline allows two checked bags plus a carry-on, do you want to lug all of that around?
 Just because you can bring it doesn’t mean you should.
-Decide upfront how much stuff you really want to carry and then stick to it.
+Decide upfront how much stuff you want to carry and then stick to it.

 Packing List for Students Moving Abroad to Study

-This is one of the biggest stress for students and rightfully so.
-You do not want to be cold, hot, under- dressed, over – dressed or simply without your favorite jackets, suit and sweater.
-We have some packing suggestions, but remember that even if you do forget something it can most often be purchased in host country.
+This is one of the biggest stresses for students and rightfully so.
+You do not want to be cold, hot, under-dressed, overdressed, or simply without your favorite jackets, suits, and sweaters.
+We have some packing suggestions, but remember that even if you do forget something it can most often be purchased in the host country.
 Many times when students pack their bags they feel the need to take their entire collection of clothes.
-For your god sake, avoid this ever common trap!
+For your god's sake, avoid this ever-common trap!
 Gather what you think you need, and then try eliminating half of it which will ease your packing.
 You will be surprised by how much you do not need once you are in the host country.
 You will find that you bring many such clothes which just have no need there.